inferno-pytorch/inferno/README.rst

 Inferno is a little library providing utilities and convenience functions/classes around `PyTorch <https://github.com/pytorch/pytorch>`_.
-It's a work-in-progress, but the latest release (0.3.1) should be fairly stable!
+It's a work-in-progress, but the releases from v0.4 on should be fairly stable!